jen-jim/events-platform/README.md

     ```
     git clone https://github.com/jen-jim/events-platform.git
     ```
--   Alternatively, you can also click the green "Code" button and select Download ZIP to download a ZIP file with the project.
+-   Alternatively, you can also click the green "Code" button and select Download ZIP to download a ZIP file with the project
--   Open the folder in your code editor (optional).
+-   Open the folder in your code editor (optional)

 ### Install project dependencies